mahendraplus/maxfit/README.md

 ## Technical Details

-Built using the latest technologies, MaxFit runs seamlessly on devices with at least 512MB RAM and Android 4.1 or later.
+MaxFit is crafted with cutting-edge technologies, ensuring smooth performance on devices with a minimum of 512MB RAM and Android 4.1 or later.
+It's built with Java and developed using Android Studio for optimal functionality.

 # MaxFit App Data Flow Diagram